densutter/Minor-Mathematical-Mechanisms-in-Large-Language-Models/README.md

 Note: Part of this code is copied from other code as well as using ChatGPT.
 I noted when I took some code from somewhere else directly in the code.
 However I do not specifically mark the sections made with the help from ChatGPT.
 To avoid any copyright issues, assume that the whole code was made with the help from ChatGPT.

+To get the the results from my experiment pipeline in my report run:

+main.py file

+A description about the different files:

 main.py: main programm to run experiments

 LLM_Tasks.py: includes the code for generate the tasks for the LLMs